 The mix (or mass planting) dialog is designed to edit and set parameters for mixtures of plants.
-In the main dialog (below) two modes of operation are available – Plant and Seed.
+Two modes of operation are possible – Plant or Seed.

-A mix list can also be edited from the palette by double clicking a list item to open a dialog with controls for setting spacing and percentage.
+A mix list can also be edited from the palette by double clicking a list item or the list name.
+A similar spreadsheet view as above will open for editing.

 Spacing and Percentage

-If either of these fields are left blank, quantities will be omitted.
+If either of these fields are left empty, label quantities will be omitted.

 Specify a spacing value assuming plants are being set out to fully cover a given area according to their long term growth habit or desired density for short term impact.